-The special flood hazard areas of the Town of Hilton Head Island are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruptions of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of tax base, all of which adversely affect the public health, safety and welfare.
+The special flood hazard areas of the Town of Hilton Head Island are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruptions of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of tax base all of which adversely affect the public health, safety and welfare.

-These flood losses are the result of the caused by the cumulative effect of obstructions of floodplains, which causeing increases in flood heights and velocities, and by the existence of structures located in occupancy of flood hazard areas, by structures which are vulnerable to floods and/or hazardous to other lands which are inadequately elevated, floodproofed, or otherwise unprotected from flood damages.
+These flood losses are caused by the cumulative effect of obstructions of floodplains causing increases in flood heights and velocities, and by the occupancy of flood hazard areas by structures vulnerable to floods or hazardous to other lands which are inadequately elevated, floodproofed, or otherwise protected from flood damages.